xiaoyuvax/bflata/README.md

 - A new `-dd` (Deposit Dependencies) option is introduced for compiling projects who uses references of child projects. dependencies will be added-up (deposited) along the hiearchy line and be accumulatively served to the parent project.

-This program is relevent to an issue from bflat: https://github.com/bflattened/bflat/issues/61

 ##  Usage: